albertogd/gitops-for-organizations/docs/Baremetal.md

 The last step would be to create a Helm chart with all the objects as templates, and an ApplicationSet to create an Application per cluster as we did in [Provisioning OpenShift clusters using GitOps with ACM](https://cloud.redhat.com/blog/provisioning-openshift-clusters-using-gitops-with-acm).

-## Baremetal Operator, Ironic and Assisted Installer in ACM
+## Baremetal Operator, Ironic and Assisted Installer in RHACM

 * [Bare Metal Operator](https://docs.openshift.com/container-platform/4.13/post_installation_configuration/bare-metal-configuration.html#bmo-about-the-bare-metal-operator_post-install-bare-metal-configuration) is the main component that interfaces with the Ironic API for all operations needed to provision bare-metal hosts, such as hardware capabilities inspection, operating system installation, and re-initialization when restoring a bare-metal machine to its original status.
 * [Ironic](https://book.metal3.io/ironic/introduction.html) is a service for automating provisioning and lifecycle management of bare metal machines.